-Insert the KA7 CD-Title into your CD-ROM drive.
+Exit the Device Manager and insert the VH6 CD-Title into your CD-ROM drive.
 It should execute the program automatically.
 If not, you can go to the CD location and execute the execution file from the main directory of this CD-Title.
-After it is executed, you will see the screen to the left.
+Once executed, you will see the screen below.

+Step 2.
 Move the cursor to "Drivers" and click on it.
-This will bring you to the next screen.
-B-2 Appendix B
+This will bring you to the to the next screen.

-Move the cursor to "VIA Service Pack" and click on it.
+Step 3.
+Move the cursor to "VIA Audio Driver" and click on it.
 Go to the next screen.